-It is compulsory in England for anyone aged 11 or over to wear a face covering on public transport and whilst visiting an NHS facility – and from July 24 this is extended to inside shops too.
+It is compulsory in England for anyone aged 11 or over to wear a face covering on public transport and whilst visiting an NHS facility – and from July 24 this was extended to inside shops too.

 Wearing a face mask helps stop the spread of coronavirus and reduces the risk of you catching coronavirus but the law says that if a person has a ‘reasonable excuse’ then they do not have to wear a face covering.

 A face mask is also required on public transport in Northern Ireland and from July 27 in Wales.
 Although you are not required in Northern Ireland and Wales to wear a face covering in other enclosed spaces, such as shops, it is recommended.